orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

 This guide contains no spoilers.
 It was revised substantially in November 2022.

+**UPDATE (August 2023)**: This guide will be made redundant with the upcoming release of the ''Metal Gear Solid Master Collection'', which will bring the main MGS series to modern platforms:

+- On 24 October 2023, the _Metal Gear Solid Master Collection Vol. 1_ will be
+  released for Nintendo Switch, PlayStation 5, Windows PC, and Xbox Series X. It contains _MGS1_, _MGS2_, _MGS3_, and the original 8-bit _MG1_ and _MG2_.
+- The _Metal Gear Solid Master Collection Vol. 2_ will be released at some later date, presumably for the same platforms.
+It is speculated to include _MGS4_,
+  _MGS: Peace Walker_, _MGS5: Ground Zeroes_, and _MGSV: The Phantom Pain_.
+If
+  this is correct, the two-part _Master Collection_ will contain the entire main-line _Metal Gear Solid_ series.
+- Additionally, a remake of _MGS3_, known as _Metal Gear Solid Delta: Snake Eater_, is in development for PlayStation 5, Windows PC, and Xbox Series X/S.

 ## The main series

 The "main" or "canonical" _Metal Gear Solid_ series consists of seven games: